Email marketing is a term you may have heard recently, but exactly what is email marketing?

 There are tons of software and automation tools out there that make email marketing a breeze.
 For example, MailChimp and Constant Contact can be used to send out emails and monitor how your subscribers interact with your emails.
 You can also use email marketing software to track analytics like click-through rates, open rates, bounce rates, and conversions.

-So now that we’ve answered your question about what is email marketing, you might be asking “So does my business need email marketing?”
+So now that we’ve answered your question about what this marketing strategy really is, you might be asking “So does my business need email marketing?”
 Of course!
 All businesses can benefit from email marketing, especially small businesses.
 Email marketing tends to be inexpensive and easy to track, especially in comparison to other forms of traditional marketing.

 What is the benefit of email marketing over other methods of marketing?